-Step 1: Get Information
+Step 1: Gather Information

 - a.
 Visit the website at weimar.edu for more information - b.
 Email admissions@weimar.edu or call an Admissions Representative at (530) 422-7950 to ask questions. - c.
 Start your online application - d.
-Read the student handbook which can be found at http://weimar.edu/academics/registrar/academic-bulletin/
+Read the student handbook which can be found at https://weimar.edu/admissions/academic-bulletin/